Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Woodcroft suburb's income level is slightly above national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
-Median income among taxpayers is $61,454 and average income stands at $69,224, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
-As of September 2025, estimates based on Wage Price Index growth of 8.86% are approximately $66,899 (median) and $75,357 (average).
-Census data shows household incomes rank at the 89th percentile with $2,461 weekly income, while personal income ranks at the 61st percentile.
-Income brackets indicate largest segment comprises 36.1% earning $1,500 - 2,999 weekly (2,501 residents), consistent with broader regional trends showing 30.9% in same category.
-District demonstrates affluence with 37.5% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.8% of income while strong earnings rank residents within 89th percentile for disposable income.
-Area's SEIFA income ranking places it in the 8th decile.
+Woodcroft suburb's income level is slightly above average nationally, according to latest ATO data aggregated by AreaSearch for FY2023.
+Its median taxpayer income is $61,454 and average income stands at $69,224, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since FY2023, current estimates would be approximately $66,899 (median) and $75,357 (average) as of September 2025.
+Census data shows household incomes rank at the 89th percentile ($2,461 weekly), while personal income ranks lower at the 61st percentile.
+Income brackets indicate that 36.1% earn between $1,500 and $2,999 weekly (2,501 residents).
+The district demonstrates affluence with 37.5% earning over $3,000 per week.
+Housing accounts for 14.8% of income, while strong earnings rank residents within the 89th percentile for disposable income.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income